 “Successful People are simply those with successful habits” – Brian Tracy

-Habits are a set of activities and actions that we often do repeatedly without realizing it.
-Habits are like pieces of cognitive software that have been programmed into the basal ganglia part of our brain.
+Habits are activities and actions that we often do repeatedly without realising it.
+Habits are like pieces of cognitive software programmed into the basal ganglia part of our brain.

 They consist of rituals and behaviours that we perform automatically, allowing us to carry out tasks such as brushing our teeth, tieing shoelaces, driving to work or cooking a familiar dish without even thinking about it.

 Every day, we activate hundreds of habits in our brains.
-Successful people have a set of peculiar habits that they practise every single day.
+Successful people have a set of peculiar habits that they practise daily.
 If you want to find out what those are, then read on!